-Everyone has a good idea.
+Everyone is motivated when they have a good idea.
 Less than 10% will attempt to make it a reality.
 Of those, only 10% will see a project through to the point where it brings a return on the investment of time/money.

 - 1% succeed